matt-dray/tidyswirl/README.md

 ### Swirl

-The [{swirl}](https://swirlstats.com/) package[^swirl] contains an interactive teaching tool for learning [R](https://www.r-project.org/about.html) from within R itself -- you're prompted with questions and answer directly into the console.
+The [{swirl}](https://swirlstats.com/) package contains an interactive teaching tool for learning [R](https://www.r-project.org/about.html) from within R itself -- you're prompted with questions and answer directly into the console.

 New courses can be downloaded from the [Swirl Course Network](http://swirlstats.com/scn/).
-Anyone can create and share a course and the [{swirlify}](http://swirlstats.com/swirlify/) package[^swirlify] makes this much easier.
+Anyone can create and share a course and the [{swirlify}](http://swirlstats.com/swirlify/) package makes this much easier.

 ### Tidyswirl